kevinhayesanderson/ProjectReport/README.md

 1. The file name should have "ACS_PTR" present in the file name to be considered as a PTR report.
 2. Effort should either be in the Excel format of `number` or `[h]:mm:ss`.

+### Attendance report constraints:

+1. The file name should have "ACS_Attendance" in the file name to be considered as a Monthly report.
+2. Sheets with name format of "MMM_YYYY" will be edited.

 ### General constraints: